 1“Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.” – Romans 12:1-2

+I believe when we consider all that God has done for us there is no other response than to worship Him on and off the field.
+The truth is that even when we fail to respond the way we should, God’s mercy and love for us is never-ceasing.
 Think about the world’s idea of karma: you get what you deserve.
-Praise be to God that He doesn’t approach us that way!
+Praise be to God that He doesn’t approach us this way!
 Don’t conform or give in to that way of thinking when it comes to your relationship with God.
-Transformation happens when we begin to live in response to what we know to be true.
-Therefore, when you step out onto that court or field today, offer your play as worship in response to God’s constant and never-ending mercy for you.
+Transformation happens when we begin to live (or, worship) in response to what we know to be true.
+Therefore, when you step out onto that field today, offer your play as worship in response to God’s constant and never-ending mercy for you.